iterative/features/README.md

-# Machine Learning Container Features
+# Container Features for Machine Learning

 A set of simple and reusable
 [development container 'features'](https://github.com/devcontainers/features)